Skip to main content

 What if I don't create an automation for each entry source?

 You don't have to create an automation for each type of entry source.
-But, keep in mind that built-in automation rules apply even if you don’t create automations for all entry sources.
+But, keep in mind that built-in automation rules apply even if you don’t create an automation for each entry source.

 For example, a first-ever donation only ever qualifies for a First Ever Donation automation.
-If you don’t have that automation, the constituent doesn’t enter another type of donation automation for that payment.
+If you don’t have that automation set up, the constituent doesn’t enter another type of donation automation for that first-ever donation.

 Entry Sources for the Donor Lifecycle

-• Payments for one-time donations, recurring donations, memberships, and pledges.
+• Donation payments — Payments for one-time donations, recurring donations, memberships, and pledges.
 Payments made within the last 30 days can qualify constituents to enter a donation automation.

-• Soft credits for one-time donations paid within the last 30 days
+• Soft credits — Soft credits for one-time donations paid within the last 30 days

-• In-kind donations (the $0 amount, not the fair market value amount)
+• In-kind donations — In-kind donations (the $0 amount, not the fair market value amount)

 Constituents can enter a donation automation for a donation made online, entered manually by your organization, synced from Bloomerang Fundraising (formerly Qgiv) or another integration, or imported.